thibaudclement/cs269i/docs/lecture-13.md

 **Definition: Decentralized Finance (DeFi)**:

 - Supports trading of cryptocurrencies, stocks, contracts, derivatives, etc.
-- Is a popular application of smart contracts
+- Is a popular application of smart contracts.

 </div>